Race regulations 2023

 3.6.1 – Services included on the registration

--Medical assistance, at the designated posts;
+-Medical assistance, in the marked positions;

--Transportation for arrival, in case of abandonment or being prevented by the organization from continuing in the race;
+-Transport to arrival, in case of abandonment or being prevented by the organization from continuing in the race;

--Hot meal upon completion of the race;
+-Hot meal after completion of the test;

 -Shower;